ringcentral/ringcentral-api-docs/docs/basics/errors.md

 * Regardless of the number of threads that send API requests to the server, the application should perform OAuth authentication in a single thread, then store and share tokens to be used in all regular API requests.
 Backend servers enforce some quotas for the number of authorization requests and number of active application sessions.
 If the quota is exceeded at any given time, the server starts to return `HTTP 429` on authorization requests.
 * Applications must avoid frequent authentication attempts under the same user credentials.
 In order to extend the session after access token expiration, the token refreshment flow should be used if allowed
 * Applications should store `expires_in` and `refresh_token_expires_in` values along with access/refresh tokens and their issue time.
 This value is to be used to pre-check if the token is expired or about to expire before sending regular API requests in order to refresh tokens proactively.
-It is strongly recommended to avoid refreshing tokens based on `HTTP 401` errors returned by the server: this just doubles the number of requests required to get new access token.
+It is strongly recommended to avoid refreshing tokens based on `HTTP 401` errors returned by the server: this just doubles the number of requests required to get a new access token.
 * According to the OAuth 2.0 standard, some standard OAuth error codes are returned in the response complemented with RingCentral-specific error codes.

 ### OAuth authorization errors

-For 3-legged OAuth flows in some cases `HTTP 400` may be returned on `/restapi/oauth/authorize` call.
-For example, it can happen when the client provides invalid redirect URI in the request.
+For 3-legged OAuth flows, in some cases, `HTTP 400` may be returned on the `/restapi/oauth/authorize` call.
+This can happen when the client provides an invalid redirect URI in the request.
 See [RFC 6749](http://tools.ietf.org/html/rfc6749) for details.

 ### OAuth token errors